Life Coaching

 1- Acknowledge Your Feelings: Don't suppress or ignore them.

-3- Journaling: Write down your thoughts and feelings.
+3- *Journaling for emotional healing*: Write down your thoughts and feelings.
 It's a safe space to process emotions.

 4- Seek Support: Talk to trusted friends or family members.